An analytic proof of Griffiths' conjecture on compact Riemann surfaces: Introduction

 In his recent work \cite{Dem21}, Demailly proposed a new analytic approach to this conjecture.
 He introduced a system of PDEs, which we refer to as \textit{the Demailly system}, and conjectured that the existence of solutions characterizes ampleness in terms of Griffiths positivity.
 This approach has already been tested in the case of the vortex bundle \cite{Man23}.

 In this paper, we study the Demailly system on Riemann surfaces.
-Although Griffiths' conjecture was already settled in this case by \cite{Ume, CF}, we give a new proof using Demailly's analytic framework.
+Although Griffiths' conjecture was already settled in this case by \cite{Ume, CF} and \cite[Theorem 1.10]{LZZ}, we give a new proof using Demailly's analytic framework.
 Given a reference Hermitian metric $h_{\mathrm{ref}}$ on $E$, we write any Hermitian metric $h$ as $h=e^{-f}g h_\mathrm{ref}$, where $f$ is a smooth function and $g \in \Gamma(\mathrm{End}\,E)$ is a positive Hermitian matrix with respect to $h_\mathrm{ref}$ satisfying $\det g=1$.
 Then, the Demailly system on Riemann surfaces takes the form

 where a positive number $\alpha$, a smooth positive function $a_0\in C^\infty(X)$, and a Kähler form $\omega_0$ are chosen so that the system admits a solution $h_0$ at $t=0$ with $f_0=0$ and $\sqrt{-1}F_{h_0}/\omega_0+\alpha>0$ (see the proof of \cite[Theorem 3.1]{UY}).
 Here, we denote by $\sqrt{-1}F_h^\circ$ the trace-free part of $\sqrt{-1}F_h$.
+Also, hereafter, we suppress $\otimes\mathrm{Id}_E$, so $(1-t)\alpha$ in \eqref{eq: Dem} denotes $(1-t)\alpha \otimes\mathrm{Id}_E$.
 The constants $\lambda$ and $\alpha$ are chosen to ensure local uniqueness at $t=0$ \cite[Propositions 2.1 and 2.2]{Pin23}.
 The first equation of \eqref{eq: Dem} is formulated to detect the positivity of the matrix on the left-hand side.
 The second equation is attached to overcome the undeterminancy of the equation.
 The specific form is chosen to use the study of the (cushioned) Hermitian-Einstein equation in \cite{UY}.

 Our main result is the following: